joe-jngigi/next_auth_V5/README.md

 In this example:

 - We define a form component (`MyForm`) that manages form state using `useState`.
-- On form submission, we validate the form data against the Zod schema (`userSchema`).
+- On form submission, we validate the form data against the zod schema (`userSchema`).
 If validation fails, we catch the error and set the validation errors state.
 If validation succeeds, we proceed with form submission.
 - Validation errors are displayed below each form field.
 - The form is reset after successful submission.

-This approach demonstrates how you can use Zod for client-side data validation in a bare-metal JSX environment without relying on additional form libraries like React Hook Form.
+This approach demonstrates how you can use zod for client-side data validation in a bare-metal JSX environment without relying on additional form libraries like React Hook Form.

 ## React Hook Form

-If you want to use React Hook Form without using Zod as a resolver for validation, you can still define your validation logic separately and integrate it with React Hook Form.
+If you want to use React Hook Form without using zod as a resolver for validation, you can still define your validation logic separately and integrate it with React Hook Form.
 Here's a basic example of how you can achieve this:

 ```TSX
 import React from 'react';